From Theatre To Film: There’s No Stopping Jenny Kandenge

-Now, I wouldn’t go as far as to to call Jenny Kandenge a Jack of All Trades (that’s scum, leading to bad quality of work) but this writer and director has consistency and determination that one needs to last in the Namibian Film and Theatre Industry.
-Always having something RELEVANT to show is what keeps this girl on her feet.
+Now, I wouldn’t go as far as to call Jenny Kandenge a Jack of All Trades (that’s scum, leading to bad quality of work) but this writer and director have consistency and determination that one needs to last in the Namibian Film and Theatre Industry.

 The award-winning playwright’s talent and determination to excel should serve as motivation to many who want to dig in on the pie that is Namibian entertainment industry.
-She has staged about 4 theatre plays at UNAM and one at the National Theatre of Namibia, assisted in directing the upcoming feature film ‘The White Line’ and recently launched ‘Untitled’, a web series she wrote under the direction of Lavinia Kapewasha (review and info on where to watch it coming soon 😉 )
+She has staged about 4 theatre plays at UNAM and one at the National Theatre of Namibia assisted in directing the upcoming feature film ‘The White Line’ and recently launched ‘Untitled’, a web series she wrote under the direction of Lavinia Kapewasha.

 Talk a bit about your experience at the Workshop you attended in SA earlier this year?

 It was life-changing, stressful yet exciting.
 I wouldn’t trade those 6 months for anything because I learned so much about the film industry.
 The ups and downs made me stronger and the SA hustle taught me that you have to fight for your dreams.

 During the workshop, you worked on a short film.
 What is it about?